 The product is used for the thermal insulation of new or existing cavity walls up to 12 meters in height, where both leaves are constructed of either masonry or concrete or a combination thereof, subject to the conditions contained in Part 3 of this Certificate.
-It also facilitates the control of surface and interstitial condensation in walls.
-The product is approved for both full fill or partial fill situations when a residual cavity width of 40mm or greater exists subject to the conditions identified in Cl.
+It also facilitates the control of surface and interstitial condensation in walls

+The product is approved for installing in masonry cavity walls for both full fill or partial fill situations when a residual cavity width of 40mm or greater exists subject to the conditions identified in Cl.
 2.4.4 of this certificate.